nos/documentation/docs/nos-client/api.md

 # Overview API
-**Note** - all examples use the vanilla javascript import strategy.
+**NOTE** - all examples use the vanilla javascript import strategy.
 Simply switch out the import of `const nos = window.NOS.V1` with [the examples above](#Installation-and-usage-of-API-Functions) when using React/Angular or  other javascript frameworks and libraries.

 ## `getAddress`
 ---